-If you’re using LinkedIn correctly for personal branding and executive job search, you’ve come at it in two ways:
+If you’re using LinkedIn correctly for personal branding and executive job search, you’re coming at it in two ways:

 1. You’re building keyword-rich content to boost SEO (Search Engine Optimization) so your profile sits there working PASSIVELY for you – making you more visible and findable.